USA

 According to UNAIDS, the United States does not have any HIV-related restrictions on entry.

 According to the US Citizenship and Immigration Services, ‘as of January 4, 2010, human immunodeficiency virus (HIV) infection is no longer defined as a communicable disease of public health significance according to HHS regulations.
 Therefore, HIV infection does not make the applicant inadmissible on health-related grounds for any immigration benefit adjudicated on or after January 4, 2010, even if the applicant filed the immigration benefit application before January 4, 2010.
 The officer should disregard a diagnosis of HIV infection when determining whether an applicant is inadmissible on health-related grounds.
-The officer should administratively close any HIV waiver application filed before January 4, 2010.”
-Other STI’s might be controlled for and subject to testing.
+The officer should administratively close any HIV waiver application filed before January 4, 2010.’
+This is confirmed by Section 212(a)(1)(A)(i) of the Immigration and Nationality Act (INA).
+Other STIs might be controlled for and subject to testing.

 Restrictions on short-term stay in USA